erizov/Professor/semester_14/lecture_101_developer_experience/onboarding_automation/school.en.md

-# Onboarding Automation
+# Developer Onboarding Automation

 ## Simple Explanation

-Developer Onboarding Automation is an algorithm used to solve specific problems in computer science.
+Developer Onboarding Automation is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying onboarding automation to solve specific tasks in onboarding;
-- using onboarding automation in production systems for automation;
-- integrating onboarding automation into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of onboarding automation:
+Consider a specific example of how developer onboarding automation works:

-1. Data preparation: input data for onboarding automation (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of onboarding automation to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the onboarding automation algorithm do?
+1. What does the developer onboarding automation algorithm do?
-2. In what situations is onboarding automation used?
+2. In what situations is developer onboarding automation used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does onboarding automation handle edge cases?
+1. How does developer onboarding automation handle edge cases?
-2. What are the advantages and disadvantages of onboarding automation?
+2. What are the advantages and disadvantages of developer onboarding automation?
-3. Can the performance of onboarding automation be improved?
+3. Can the performance of developer onboarding automation be improved?

 ### Advanced

-1. What is the time complexity of onboarding automation?
+1. What is the time complexity of developer onboarding automation?
-2. How does onboarding automation work with large volumes of data?
+2. How does developer onboarding automation work with large volumes of data?
-3. How can onboarding automation be optimized?
+3. How can developer onboarding automation be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the onboarding automation algorithm.
+Perform a simple operation with the developer onboarding automation algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the onboarding automation algorithm to a more complex dataset.
+Apply the developer onboarding automation algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the onboarding automation algorithm in a programming language.
+Write an implementation of the developer onboarding automation algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.